 Not to worry though, if you’re comfortable paddling your SUP in flatwater, including on those windy and choppy days, you probably have a good head start over a beginner SUPer or even surfer!

 As an experienced SUP surfer, I often get to help friends get started on their SUPs in small waves.
-The following 10 tips are dawn from my own experience as well as seeing others learn and progress.
-Here they are:
+The 10 tips below are drawn from my own experience as well as seeing others learn and progress.

 1. How to SUP surf: getting the right gear

 If you want to SUP surf, the first thing you’ll need is an adequate SUP board.
 Is that different from a stand-up paddleboard used for cruising or racing?
 Well, that depends on your current SUP size.

 In order to ride waves on your SUP, you need to balance floatability and maneuverability.
 The longer a SUP board, the slower it will turn in the surf.
 The wider a SUP board, the less it will hold up in hollower waves.

 A good surf SUPer could probably make do any SUP board in waves, however, depending on your level and the type of waves you ride, it can be much harder to learn on a non-surf SUP.
 I could go on for hours about surf SUP feature choice based on skill level, waves type, riding style, etc. But let’s make it simple:

 - For SUP surfing, pick a SUP size smaller than what you use for cruising or touring.
 If you ride a 10-12 foot SUP, choose a 9′-ish surf SUP.
 If you’re used to cruising on a 9-10 foot SUP, get an 8 to 9′ SUP for waves.

 - For SUP surfing, pick a board no wider than 30 or 31″ – that’s usually the case for a 9″-something SUP.
 Too wide will not work well other than in really mushy waves.